 - Vv = vegetables vote vacuum van violin video visit very volcano

 - Ww = window week woman Wed. white water watch walk

 - Xx /ks/ = exercise x-ray exit exam extra

-- Yy = yes year yesterday yellow you young
+- Yy = yes year yesterday yellow you your young yummy

 In addition to the daily alphabet review, we focus on one consonant a day and one vowel a week.
 Vocabulary, life skills, writing/handwriting, computer skills, and speaking skills round out the class.

 - Beginning Sounds: b, d, p, t, v, z, j, k

 - Ending Sounds: f, l, m, n, r, s, x